-What are the various tree and urban forest related functions of your Department/Office?

-How does your Department/Office interface with other Departments that manage trees?
-Is there frequent communication or is it only occasional?

-Are there aspects of your tree-related duties that are inefficient, cumbersome, or overkill or could otherwise be improved?

-Do you have suggestions for improving your/the Department's/Office's role in tree management?

-In your opinion, would an alternative tree management governance structure be desirable to improve the focus, effort, and priority of the urban forest?
+- What are the various tree and urban forest related functions of your Department/Office? - How does your Department/Office interface with other Departments that manage trees?
+Is there frequent communication or is it only occasional? - Are there aspects of your tree-related duties that are inefficient, cumbersome, or overkill or could otherwise be improved? - Do you have suggestions for improving your/the Department's/Office's role in tree management? - In your opinion, would an alternative tree management governance structure be desirable to improve the focus, effort, and priority of the urban forest?

+- What is your annual tree management related budget? - Does your budget rely fully on general fund allocations? - Have you identified any alternative sources of tree management related funding?
+Do you need additional staffing or other resources to pursue additional funding? - In your opinion, is your annual tree related budget sufficient?
+If not, approximately how much additional budget is considered necessary to carry out existing responsibilities?
+What estimated additional budget would be necessary to achieve "world class" urban forestry management levels for your department/ office? - What is the process for requesting additional funding?
+When was the last time a budget increase was requested?
+What was the result? - Do you rely on non-profits or other organizations to complete all or a portion of your Department's responsibilities?
+Does this system work effectively and can/should it be expanded?